Efficient construction of Lie group-equivariant and permutation-invariant spaces: Generating equivariant bases using the Lie Algebra

 such that

 \end{proposition}

-\begin{proof} By using the expression of the matrices $M_d$ in~\eqref{eq:Mp}, the eigenvectors of the matrices $M_d$ are $u^{l_1,d}_{j_1} \otimes u^{l_2,d}_{j_2} \otimes \ldots \otimes u^{l_N,d}_{j_N} \otimes u^{L,d}_{j}$ for all possible indices $j_i \in \calM_{l_i}$ for $i=1,\ldots,\Nat$ and $j\in \calM_{L}$, with corresponding eigenvalues $\epsilon^{l_1,d}_{j_1} + \epsilon^{l_2,d}_{j_2} + \ldots + \epsilon^{l_\Nat,d}_{j_\Nat} - \epsilon^{L,d}_{j}$.
+\begin{proof} By using the expression of the matrices $M_d$ in~\eqref{eq:Mp}, the eigenvectors of the matrices $M_d$ are $u^{l_1,d}_{j_1} \otimes u^{l_2,d}_{j_2} \otimes \ldots \otimes u^{l_N,d}_{j_N} \otimes v^{L,d}_{j}$ for all possible indices $j_i \in \calM_{l_i}$ for $i=1,\ldots,\Nat$ and $j\in \calM_{L}$, with corresponding eigenvalues $\epsilon^{l_1,d}_{j_1} + \epsilon^{l_2,d}_{j_2} + \ldots + \epsilon^{l_\Nat,d}_{j_\Nat} - \epsilon^{L,d}_{j}$.
 Therefore the kernel of $M_d$ corresponds to the space spanned by eigenvectors with zero eigenvalues. \end{proof}

-Note that in principle, one could determine the kernel either using Proposition~\ref{prop:GE_basis} or Proposition~\ref{prop:kernel_sum}.
-In practice, we mostly use Proposition~\ref{prop:GE_basis} to numerically determine the coupling coefficients.
-However, Proposition~\ref{prop:kernel_sum} could be useful to obtain some explicit dimensionality of GE spaces.
+In principle, one could determine the kernel either using Proposition~\ref{prop:GE_basis} or Proposition~\ref{prop:kernel_sum}.
+While we mostly use Proposition~\ref{prop:GE_basis} to numerically determine the coupling coefficients in practice, Proposition~\ref{prop:kernel_sum} could be useful to obtain some explicit dimensionality of GE spaces.

 We end this section with a remark providing a link with Clebsch--Gordan coefficients.

 \begin{remark} In the case where $\bl = (l_1,l_2)$, the coupling coefficients correspond to the well-known Clebsch--Gordan coefficients.
 For larger $\bl$'s, these coupling coefficients are sometimes called generalized Clebsch--Gordan coefficients~\cite{Dusson2022-ie,Batatia2023-us}. \end{remark}